ddisanto-langops/server_info/README.md

 # server_info

+## Description
-Small proof-of-concept Typescript server app
+Small proof-of-concept server app giving info about vitals and services.
+Uses Node.js and Express.js.

+## Timeline
+Ongoing as more apps are added.